trackmastersteve/HackServ/README.md

 Do **NOT** use this bot on a computer or network without written permission from the owner(s)!

-This bot can connect over SSL and is compatible with Unrealircd's nospoof:PING.
+This bot can connect to IRC over SSL and is compatible with Unrealircd's nospoof:PING.

 ### Installation: